jreisinger/docs/data/blog/2018-09-26_perl-one-liners.md

 The thing between slashes is a regular expression.
 It means match string `error` or string `warning` anywhere in the log line. `i` says to Perl to ignore the case.
 So it will match ERROR, error, Warning etc. If the regex finds a match (i.e. evaluates to true) the `&&` logical operator runs the `print` statement that will print the line containing the match.

-Substitute `/bin/sh` with `/bin/bash` and emit the transformed passwd file to STDOUT:
+Replace `/bin/sh` with `/bin/bash` and emit the transformed passwd file to STDOUT:

 ```
 perl -pe 's#/bin/sh$#/bin/bash#' /etc/passwd
 ```

+We used `#` instead of `/` as delimeters for better readibility since to strings themselves contain slashes.

-Substitute `colour` with `color` in all text files.
+Replace `colour` with `color` in all text files.
 The original files will be kept with `.bak` suffix:

 ```
 perl -i.bak -pe 's/colour/color/g' *.txt
 ```

-Switch columns:
+`g` (global) means replace all occurences (in a line) not just the first one.

+## Columns

+Print 2nd and 1st column:

 ```
 $ cat birthdays.txt